 Customer-centricity Is The New “It” Term, But…

 Customer experience optimization is a frequently stated goal of modern customer-centric organizations.
-You hear about it across industries: leaders of marketing, technology, product, and operations functions (to name just a few) often consider it as one of their main KPIs.
+You hear about customer experience analytics across industries: leaders of marketing, technology, product, and operations functions (to name just a few) often consider CX improvement it as one of their main KPIs.

 However, is there an agreement about the definition of customer experience, and, more specifically, how to measure baseline experience and ongoing improvements?
 Without this understanding, “customer experience optimization” remains a catch-all term, not providing any meaningful business impact.

 Any organization that truly wants to be invested in customer experience management needs to answer these three questions first:

 - Who owns CX in our organization?